Trevor20/Excel-Portfolio/Project 3 - HR Attrition Analysis/README.md

 The dataset includes information on:
 - Demographics - Age, gender, education, distance from office, designation
 - Performance - For Employee and for employer
-- Company characteristics - Monthly & overtime compensation, years stayed with manager
+- Company characteristics - Monthly compensation, years stayed with manager, department
-- Attrition: Who stayed, who left and when they left
+- Attrition: Who stayed and who left

 ...and more